-Today’s post is a blog update on my Tomato Bisque.
+Today’s post is a blog update on my Creamy Tomato Soup.
 Because the weather is frightful right now in central Alberta, it seemed like the perfect time to do a little tidy up on this gorgeous soup.
-This Tomato Bisque is creamy and luscious, even with only a small amount of cream.
+This Tomato Soup is creamy and luscious, even with only a small amount of cream.
 It’s thickened with rice, making it a great gluten-free option.

 The creaminess and tang are the perfect marriage with crunchy cheese toast or buttery croutons.
 I won’t hesitate to say that when you make this soup, you will have tremendous satisfaction from your efforts because it’s so much better than store-bought soup.
 You’ll also have peace of mind knowing you’re feeding your family wholesome goodness.